ccieblogger/netraven/scripts/tests/README.md

 This directory contains standalone test scripts that are not part of the formal pytest test suite.

+## Purpose

+The scripts in this directory serve several distinct purposes:

+1. **Ad-hoc Testing**: Quick scripts to verify specific functionality during development
+2. **Debugging Tools**: Scripts to help diagnose issues in the system
+3. **Integration Verification**: Scripts to test integration with external systems
+4. **Performance Testing**: Scripts to evaluate system performance in specific scenarios

+These scripts complement the formal test suite in the `/tests` directory but are maintained separately to keep the formal test suite clean and organized.

+## Relationship to Main Test Suite

+- **Main Test Suite** (`/tests`): Structured pytest tests for automated verification and CI
+- **Test Scripts** (`/scripts/tests`): Standalone scripts for development, debugging, and ad-hoc testing

+The scripts here are generally more focused on specific scenarios or debugging needs, while the main test suite provides comprehensive test coverage for the application.

 ## Scripts

 ### Gateway Tests